Ternary cubic forms having bounded invariants, and the existence of a positive proportion of elliptic curves having rank

 Next, suppose that every odd rank curve in $F$ has a finite Tate-Shafarevich group.
-A well-known result of Cassels states that if $E/\Q$ is an elliptic curve such that $\SH(E)$ is finite, then $\SH(E)$ is square.
+A well-known result of Cassels states that if $E/\Q$ is an elliptic curve such that $\SH(E)$ is finite, then $|\SH(E)|$ is a square.
 Now if the 3-Selmer group of an elliptic curve has odd rank, then it must have size 3, 27, or more than 27.
-For the average of such sizes to be $7$, at least 5/6 of them must equal 3.
+For the average of such sizes to be at most $7$, at least 5/6 of them must equal 3.
 Thus among these $50\%$ of curves in $F$ with odd 3-Selmer rank, at least 5/6 of them have $3$-Selmer group of size 3.
-Since $\SH$ is always a square, we conclude that $\SH[3]$ for all these elliptic curves is trivial and so they each have rank 1. $\Box$ We now construct an explicit positive proportion acceptable family $F$ of elliptic curves in which exactly $50\%$ of the curves have root number equal to $1$.
+Since $\SH$ is always a square, we conclude that $\SH[3]$ for all these elliptic curves is trivial and so they each have rank 1. $\Box$ We now construct an explicit positive proportion large family $F$ of elliptic curves for which exactly $50\%$ of the curves have root number equal to $1$.
 By Theorem~\ref{pralrank}, this will then imply Theorems~\ref{algrank0} and \ref{algrank1}.